akka/akka-grpc/docs/src/main/paradox/index.md

 # Akka gRPC

-[gRPC](https://grpc.io) is a transport mechanism for request/response and non-persistent streaming use cases.
+[gRPC](https://grpc.io) is a transport mechanism for request/response and (non-persistent) streaming use cases.
 Use it for:

 * connections between internal services
-* connecting to external services that expose a gRPC API, even ones written in other languages.
+* connecting to external services that expose a gRPC API (even ones written in other languages)
-* connections with web or mobile front-ends
+* serving data to web or mobile front-ends

 This library provides support for building streaming gRPC servers and clients on top of Akka Streams.